10 Mar The Parents’ Playbook

 - Play isn’t always fun for adults.
 It’s okay to recognize that.
 ‘Fill your own cup’ whenever you can.

-For a more in-depth guide to play strategy, see Larry’s book, Playful Parenting (Dr Lawrence J. Cohen, Penguin Books, about $17), playfulparenting.com
+For a more in-depth guide to play strategy, see Larry’s book, Playful Parenting (Dr Lawrence J. Cohen, audio version about available), playfulparenting.com

 Image by Leo Rivas-Micoud